ika-rwth-aachen/cruise_scenario_concept/README.md

 # Tools

 ## Easily manipulating labels
-[src\tools\Owl2LabelXlsx.py](src\tools\Owl2LabelXlsx.py) generates an xlsx with the base scenario IDs and the related labels.
+[src\tools\Owl2LabelXlsx.py](src\tools\Owl2LabelXlsx.py) generates a xlsx with the base scenario IDs and the related labels.
 The labels can be edited in the table.
 [src\tools\PutLabelsFromXlsx.py](src\tools\PutLabelsFromXlsx.py) can be used to input the labels into the ontology xml.

-__Note:__ There is an issue with file encodings, when doing this on Windows.
+__Note:__ There is an issue with file encodings when doing this on Windows.
 This will mess up German Umlaute.
 Using Libre Office in Linux works well.

-## Consitensy checks
+## Consistency checks
-[src\tools\CheckNamespaces.py](src\tools\CheckNamespaces.py) can be used to check, whether all entities are in the correct namespace
+[src\tools\CheckNamespaces.py](src\tools\CheckNamespaces.py) can be used to check whether all entities are in the correct namespace
 - scenario -> `sce`
 - concepts -> `con`
 - attribute -> `attr`